marcoscattolin/RepData_PeerAssessment2/Final_Report.md

 ```

-We can look at how economic costs are bore by each state over a map.
-Berfore doing that, though, we see that the distribution of total costs is very skewed.
+We can look at how economic costs are bore by each state on a map.
+Before doing that, though, we see that the distribution of total costs is very skewed.
 In order to have a more readable map, we will consider the **(totalCost_Bn)^(1/3)** to compensate for skewness:

 ```r
 par(mfrow = c(1, 2))